saereya/notepad/README.md

 A fast, lightweight tabbed text editor built with Rust and [iced](https://iced.rs).

+I built this out of a desire to have a very basic but themeable notepad for my linux distro.
+No thrills, just a clean notepad interface with simple themeing.
+Built in Rust for Super Memory Safety ;)

 ## Features

 - **Tabbed editing** - Open and edit multiple files at once